Exploration-Lab/Label-Studio-Annotator-Control/README.md

 ## What you get from Modified- Label Studio
-- Safe Enviroment for multi-users to work on an enviroment
+- Safe environment for multi-users to work on an enviroment
-- Have removed the Danger Zone, Cloud Storage & WebHooks Pages from Settings, so that no user/annotator can delete or make modifications in the whole project
+- Edited settings button with no functionality, so that no user/annotator can delete or make modifications in the whole project
-- Removed 3 Actions of Tasks: Delete Tasks, Delete Task Annotations, Delete Task Predcitions
+- Annotate without fear of data loss since all deletion actions have been removed- 3 Actions of Tasks: Delete Tasks, Delete Task Annotations, Delete Task Predictions
-- All deletion actions have been removed.

 ### Settings Page Modified.
 ![image](https://user-images.githubusercontent.com/71543838/175102704-331ef22e-ddae-485e-94c7-79395ae58f4d.png)